Comparing Constellation Brands (STZ) & Its Competitors

-Constellation Brands (NYSE:STZ – Get Rating) is one of 29 public companies in the “Beverages” industry, but how does it contrast to its competitors?
-We will compare Constellation Brands to similar businesses based on the strength of its profitability, institutional ownership, valuation, dividends, analyst recommendations, risk and earnings.
+Constellation Brands (NYSE:STZ – Get Rating) is one of 29 public companies in the “Beverages” industry, but how does it contrast to its rivals?
+We will compare Constellation Brands to related companies based on the strength of its institutional ownership, risk, analyst recommendations, dividends, valuation, profitability and earnings.

 |Net Margins